-For new community heating systems, the design temperature difference for the community heating primary circuit should be greater than 20°C.
+For new connections to a heat network, the design temperature difference for the network heating primary circuit should be greater than 20 °C. Heat pump-led heat networks may, however, need to run at a lower temperature difference.

 Variable volume control systems should be used to reduce the volume of water and the pressure difference required from the pumps under part load.